Claire Bennet: Reception and analysis

 Panettiere received positive reviews for her work on the show throughout the series run, constantly being referred to as a "breakout star".
 Claire is also arguably one of the most popular characters on the show.
 UGO Networks listed Claire as one of their best heroes of all time.

 Professor of audiovisual arts Olvido Andújar Molina saw the character of Claire Bennet as a metaphor for the United States of America, as her role as a cheerleader functioned as one of the basic American cultural archetypes.
 Claire Bennet's special ability was regeneration from any kind of accident, which in this reading symbolizes the idea of the United States being invincible in the long term.
-Andújar Molina expands the idea to the character of Nathan Petrelli: As he is discovered as Claire's biological father, he represents the father figure and protector of the country as a whole.
-Andújar Molina thought that this identification of the characters, together with their presentation as heroes trying to save the world, contributed to their positive reception and identification with the audience.
+Andújar Molina expands the idea to the character of Nathan Petrelli: as he is discovered as Claire's biological father, he represents the father figure and protector of the country as a whole.
+Molina thought that this identification of the characters, together with their presentation as heroes trying to save the world, contributed to their positive reception and identification with the audience.

-Sarah Godfrey and Hannah Hamad saw in the character a resurgence of the trope of the helpless girl in postfeminist, post-9/11 television: "Notwithstanding Claire Bennet's physical indestructibility, she remains contained by a narrative position that necessitates protection from a range of male characters."
+After Panettiere's death in 2026, NME wrote that, as Claire, Panettiere "never tried to hide her human frailties but she’ll be remembered, with poignant irony, for playing someone who seemed indestructible."